01. Doctor Overview

-Dr. Alice Boylan currently serves as a professor of medicine and director of medical acute and critical care services at the Medical University of South Carolina (MUSC) located in Charleston.
+Dr. Alice Boylan currently serves as chief of Acute, Critical and Trauma at the Integrated Center of Clinical Excellence at the Medical University of South Carolina (MUSC) located in Charleston.
 Prior to assuming her post at MUSC in 1995, Dr. Boylan served on the faculty at the University of California San Francisco (UCSF).

-Board-certified in internal medicine, pulmonary disease, and critical care medicine, Dr. Boylan’s clinical expertise and research interests focus on the diagnosis and treatment of critically ill patients, including those patients with mesothelioma.
+Board-certified in internal medicine, pulmonary disease and critical care medicine, Dr. Boylan’s clinical expertise and research interests focus on the diagnosis and treatment of critically ill patients, including those with mesothelioma.

 Dr. Boylan is a noted lecturer both nationally and internationally.
 She has been the recipient of numerous research grants over the past 20 years serving as lead investigator of these scientific and clinical endeavors.

 Other Interests & Specialties: Pulmonary medicine, acute renal failure, benign prostatic hypertrophy, chronic renal disease, cirrhosis, cystic fibrosis, dehydration, emphysema, heart failure, obstructive sleep apnea, overweight and obesity, pneumonia, pulmonary embolism, sarcoidosis and the treatment of critically ill patients.

 Certifications, Awards & Accolades: American Board of Internal Medicine Certification in Internal Medicine, American Board of Internal Medicine Certification in Critical Care Medicine, American Board of Internal Medicine Certification in Pulmonary Disease, MUSC Outstanding Clinician Award, member of the American Thoracic Society, member of the Society of Critical Care Medicine, member of the International Mesothelioma Interest Group (iMig)

 - Medical Degree from Lewis Katz School of Medicine at Temple University